Another Word For FAKE_IT

 purport

-Noun : import, intention or purpose
+Noun : Import, intention or purpose.

-Noun : (obsolete) disguise; covering
+Noun : (obsolete) A disguise; a covering.

 make do